claudioc/jingo/CONTRIBUTING.md

 A big PR, even if would add a lot of value to Jingo, would have problems to be merged.
 I cannot trust you 100% on the regression tests that you may (or many not) have ran, and I want to try my best to always deliver a Jingo which won't break things to people upgrading it.
 Unfortunately I don't have a set of integration tests to test for regressions (only units tests) and all the tests I need to run I do them manually, which translates in more time to spend on the project.

-## npm install -g eslint
+## Jingo uses standardjs for formatting (npm install -g standard)

-Use `eslint` to validate the code format for Jingo.

-If you use Sublime Text, take a look at [SublimeLinter-eslint](https://github.com/roadhump/SublimeLinter-eslint).
-You need to install Sublime-linter first.
+Before committing your work, run `standard` in the root directory.
+If you see no errors, you're good to push :)

+## Test

+Run `npm test` to ensure that your code hasn't break anything

 ## Running